annayqho/TheCannon/_sources/getting_started.txt

 If the model fitting worked, then we can proceed to the test step.
-This command automatically updates the dataset with the fitted-for test labels, and returned the corresponding covariance matrix.
+This command automatically updates the dataset with the fitted-for test labels, and returns the corresponding covariance matrix.

 >>> label_errs = model.infer_labels(dataset)

+You can access the new labels as follows:

+>>> test_labels = dataset.test_label_vals

 A set of diagnostic output: